Paul Downing (footballer): Doncaster Rovers

 On 24 January 2019, it was announced that Downing had been loaned to Doncaster Rovers in League One for the rest of that season.

 Portsmouth

 On 21 June 2019, it was announced Downing had signed for League One side Portsmouth on a free transfer, signing a three-year contract after being released by Blackburn Rovers.
 Having spent the second half of the 2021–22 season on loan away from the club, Downing was released at the end of the season.

 Rochdale (loan)

 On 13 January 2022, Downing signed for Rochdale on loan for the rest of the season.

+Hereford

+On 31 August 2023, after 16 months without a club, Downing signed for National League North club Hereford, linking up with former Blackburn teammate Paul Caddis.
+He made his debut in a 1–0 home defeat to Southport two days later.
+On 17 October 2023, it was announced that Downing had signed a contract to stay at Hereford until the end of the 2023–24 season.

+Kidderminster Harriers

+On 20 June 2024, Downing signed a one-year contract with National League North club Kidderminster Harriers.
+He was released at the end of the season.

+Worcester City

+On 17 June 2025, Downing signed for Southern League Premier Division Central club Worcester City.

+Coaching career

+In October 2025, he returned to former club Kidderminster Harriers, helping coach the under-19s squad.

 Personal life

-He is the nephew of former footballer and manager, and former assistant head coach of West Brom Keith Downing.
+He is the nephew of former footballer and manager, and former assistant head coach of West Brom Keith Downing, a cousin of Judas Priest's guitarist K.K.
+Downing.
 His older brother Leigh was formerly at the West Bromwich Albion academy as a scholar.